Workshop hosted by ACM Creativity and Cognition 2025 conference, Monday, June 23rd, 2025, (Online)

-AI-driven tools for cinema and performance arts
+AI-driven tools for cinema, and performance

-XR applications in storytelling and audience engagement
+XR applications in storytelling, and audience engagement

 Prototyping methods for creative processes in cinema and performance

-Integration of generative AI in creative workflows
+Integration of GenAI in creative workflows

 Haptic and sensory feedback in immersive arts

-Rapid prototyping for immersive performances
+Rapid prototyping for immersive performance

 Collaborative frameworks for artists and technologists

-Future trends in cinema and performance technologies
+Trends in cinema and performance technologies

 Challenges in implementing AI and XR in artistic contexts